• Skip to main content

 “It is recognized that kvass is safer to drink than water.
 Tolstoy describes how Russian soldiers took a ladle full of beet kvass before venturing from their barracks onto the Moscow streets during a cholera epidemic.
 Because kvass protects against infectious disease, there is no worry about sharing the glass.”

-“But kvass was enjoyed by czars as well as by peasant.
+“But kvass was enjoyed by czars as well as by the peasants.
 In wealthy households, various kinds of kvass were made either with rye bread or with currants, raspberries, lemons, apples, pears, cherries, bilberries and lingonberries.
 Peter the Great enjoyed splashing kvass on red-hot stones in the steam bath, to enhance the steam with the fragrance of fresh bread.”

 “Kvass can also be made from beets.”